 One main difference between Cloud Hosting and VPS hosting is that VPS hosting has a dedicated (or limited) number of resources to pull from that may or may not become depleted.
 Cloud Hosting, on the other hand, is capable of keeping your resources available without being depleted because it can always pull from the other servers in the cloud.
 In theory, cloud hosting offers more consistent and reliable high speeds.
 So if you are serious about speed, cloud hosting is a great option (maybe even the best).

 Managed WordPress Hosting

 Managed WordPress Hosting usually refers to shared hosting that is managed by WordPress experts.
 It usually costs a little more than traditional shared hosting, but if you want a faster Divi site, managed WordPress hosting may be worth it.
 It isn’t as “private” as a VPS or as powerful as a dedicated hosting environment.
 But it does help maximize the speed of your shared environment by having WordPress experts do the work.
 They do this well because they tailor their services and configure their servers strictly for WordPress sites.
-And a lot of them come with many cool and convenient built-in features like one-click staging environments, site caching, one-click CDN deployment, automatic backups, SSL’s, and more.
+Good managed hosting providers offer many cool and convenient built-in features like one-click staging environments, site caching, one-click CDN deployment, automatic backups, SSL’s, and more.
 They are perfect for those of us who don’t want to rely on (or manage) a bunch of plugins for basic speed optimization, security, and management.